utkarshx/bluecarrot/README.md

 # bluecarrot
-The Blue Carrot Micro-Blogging Platform for the content.
+The Blue Carrot Micro-Blogging Platform for Visual Blogging.

+The Platform is focused for easy content creation and usage.

+#Tech Stack:
+- Laravel
+- MySql
+- Redis